 When buying CBD products for your pet, try to ensure that the product is THC-free and is formulated specifically for pet use.
 If you think your pet could benefit from CBD, be sure to check out PureKana’s full line of pet products now.

-Lastly, if you still feel uneasy about giving your pet CBD, we recommend consulting with a veterinary professional, as they may be able to provide help and advice about giving CBD to your pet in a safe, effective manner.
+Lastly, if you still feel uneasy about giving your pet CBD, we recommend consulting with a veterinary professional, as they may be able to provide help and advice about giving CBD to your pet in an effective manner.